ria-2511/Smart-Lifegaurd-DS/README.md

 An efficient and enhanced software tool for detecting well before the person is in danger of drowning by measure of person’s heartbeat, blood pressure and oxygen concentration.

 ## Software Overview
-* Our software consist of a model that takes certain values such as Heart beat , Systolic Blood pressure, Diastolic Blood pressure & SP02 values as input.
+* My software consists of a model that takes certain values such as Heart beat , Systolic Blood pressure, Diastolic Blood pressure & SP02 values as input.
 * On the basis of certain threshold values it evaluate, that a person has a higher probability of drowning.
 * An alert is sent to the lifeguard along with the position of the drowning victim through the GPS.